egumasa/linguistic-data-analysis-I/2025/sessions/day4/session11.md

 > By the end of this session, students will be able to:
 >
+> - Understand NLP tasks such as POS tagging and dependency parsing
+> - Understand how automated parsing works
 > - Conduct POS tagging using spaCy library in Python (through Google Colab)
 > - Conduct Dependency parsing using spaCy library in Python (through Google Colab)
 > - Conduct multi-lingual Part-Of-Speech (POS) tagging using TagAnt

 ## 🔑 Key Concepts

 - POS tagging
 - Dependency parsing
+- Precision, Recall, and F1 score

 ## 📚 Required Readings